A Message to Our Users

 The good news is that the Talbot Research Library presently has over 6,100 unique journal titles available to you.
 Use our Journal Holdings list to access these titles.
 We also use a sophisticated system to help link you from citations in databases to full-text articles in our collection.

 Can I access Temple's databases remotely?

 No. Similar rules that apply to e-journals (see above) apply to databases as well, except for free ones like PubMed.

 The good news is that the Talbot Research Library provides you with free access to almost all of our high-quality databases such as Web of Knowledge, PsychINFO, UpToDate, and ProQuest Nursing & Allied Health.
 For a full list of all available databases, please consult our Databases A-Z web page.

 Temple has a journal article that you don't have.
 Can I get it for free?

-Yes.* We have established a year-long reciprocal borrowing trial with Temple Libraries.
-If there is an article you need that we do not have and Temple does, you can submit a document delivery request to us.
+Yes, you can get it for free, but only if it is from the Temple University Ginsburg Health Sciences Library.* We have established a year-long reciprocal borrowing trial with Temple University Ginsburg Health Sciences Library.
+If there is an article you need that we do not have and the Temple University Ginsburg Health Sciences Library does, you can submit a document delivery request to us.
 The same delivery time and copyright fees (when applicable) as any other document delivery request still apply.
 Please DO NOT contact a Temple library to request an article!
 We are more than happy to make the arrangements for you.

 *Temple reserves the right to reject our interlibrary loan requests on the basis of licensing restrictions.